dangoslen/dangoslen-me-site/content/blog/flow-and-developer-productivity.md

 We need a balance of all of this to be whole.

 As software engineers, we risk falling into the productivity trap.
-In an industry where many of the best engineers go to startups with 80-hour work weeks, and managers must review proposals overnight, there is a real risk of _not_ working all the time.
+In an industry where many of the best engineers go to startups with 80-hour work weeks and managers asked to review proposals overnight, there is a real risk of _not_ working all the time.
 At least it seems that way.

 But the truth is that we can't work all the time.
 Some may be able to push further than others, and it varies widely from person to person.
 However, one truth applies to everyone: not all of our time is created equal.